Docker

 - Projects, boards, and cards are displayed

-11. Clean Up
+12. Clean Up

-docker volume rm planka_project-background-images
+docker volume rm planka_user-avatars planka_project-background-images planka_background-images planka_attachments

 Troubleshooting